kklkkj/kklee/README.md

 5. Either:
    - Run `npm run test` to open a temporary browser session with the extension.
    - Run `npm run build-extension` to build the zip file and userscript.
-     The file will be in the `build` directory.
+     The files will be in the `build` directory.

 </details>